Darin755/browser-linux/README.md

 ## License

- - is under the MIT License
+ - browser-linux under the MIT License
  - see LICENSE

- ## ToDo
-  - Switch to a debian based distro
+ - there are different Licenses for slitaz and v86